technosoftware-gmbh/opcua-solution-net/README.md

  * Evaluation time limited to 30 days and limited to 90 minutes run-time per application start.

-### Support for the SDK under Evaluation License
+### Support for the SDK

-Support for the SDK under the Evaluation License is available via https://github.com/technosoftware-gmbh/opcua-solution-net/issues.
+Support for the SDK is available via https://github.com/technosoftware-gmbh/opcua-solution-net/issues.

 ## Available Solution